-What We Learned at Agile Testing Days 2025: AI, Agents, and the Human Side of Testing
+Agile Testing Days 2025: AI, Agents & The Human Side

 We attended Agile Testing Days this year as an event sponsor and had a booth in the vendor area, where we spent the week giving demos and speaking with dozens of teams.
 Being there in person was a valuable reminder of why these events still matter—conversations flowed more naturally, ideas felt more alive, and it became clear that the testing community is entering a new phase shaped by AI yet still firmly grounded in human judgment.